dlanger/simple-slideshow/readme.txt

 = I want to improve/change/work on/modify Simple Slideshow =

 That's great!
-This plugin is licensed under the [X11 license](http://www.xfree86.org/3.3.6/COPYRIGHT2.html#5), which means that you're free to do pretty much anything you'd like with it.
+This plugin is licensed under the [FreeBSD license](http://www.freebsd.org/copyright/freebsd-license.html), which means that you're free to do pretty much anything you'd like with it.
 If you've got some changes you'd like to merge back into the plugin (for which I'll be grateful, and will send you a postcard as thanks), development is being hosted at [github](https://github.com/dlanger/simple-slideshow/) - grab the most up-to-date source from there and send me a pull request with your change.